MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-reverse-journal-posting.md

 If you've posted an incorrect positive quantity, such as a sales shipment or a purchase return shipment with the wrong number of items, as shipped but not invoiced, you can undo the posting.

-## <a name="to-reverse-the-journal-posting-of-a-general-ledger-entry"></a>To reverse the journal posting of a general ledger entry
+## To reverse the journal posting of a general ledger entry

 You can reverse entries from all **Ledger Entries** pages.
 The following procedure is based on the **General Ledger Entries** page.